Absolis98/CommandLineCalculator/README.md

 # CommandLineCalculator
 A command line calculator created using ANTLR.
-Eeuations can be inputed while the program is running, or equations can be read from a file.
+Equations can be inputed while the program is running, or equations can be read from a file.
+The calculator is able to do addition, subtraction, multiplication, and division.
+It can also store variables (a=4, a+4=8).
+The calculator also supports trigonometric functions, boolean logic comparisons (>, <, ==), and operation order priority (PEMDAS).

 How to Use
 --------------